Most Expensive Lincoln University Neighborhoods

-Lincoln University is a decidedly white-collar town, with fully 97.21% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lincoln University is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Lincoln University who work in office and administrative support (18.66%), food service (18.38%) and sales jobs (18.11%).
+Lincoln University is a decidedly white-collar town, with fully 97.30% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lincoln University is a town of service providers, sales and office workers and professionals.
+There are especially a lot of people living in Lincoln University who work in office and administrative support (24.26%), food service (20.22%) and sales jobs (11.86%).

-Telecommuters are a relatively large percentage of the workforce: 18.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lincoln University is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Lincoln University’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Lincoln University is a great place for families with children to consider.
+First of all, many other families with children live here, making Lincoln University a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lincoln University has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Lincoln University’s overall crime rate is lower than average for the country.

 The people who call Lincoln University home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln University residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lincoln University include Irish, Italian, German and Nigerian.
+Important ancestries of people in Lincoln University include Irish, German, Italian and Nigerian.